Please login first

 Bio

-Dr. Chen serves as Lecturer in Construction Management, Academic Leader (2018–) for the Digital Construction research unit, Supervisor for PhD students, Course Director (2020–2023) for MSc Advanced Construction Technologies and BIM, and Convener (2019–2023) of the Departmental Research Ethics Committee in Architecture Department at Strathclyde.
+Dr. Chen serves as Lecturer in Construction Management, Academic Leader (2018–) for the Digital Construction research unit, Supervisor for PhD students, Course Director (2020–2023) for MSc Advanced Construction Technologies and BIM, and Convener (2019–2023) of the Departmental Research Ethics Committee in the Architecture Department at Strathclyde.

 Dr. Chen’s research interests lie in the built environment, and he has professional experience from serving at companies, organizations, and universities worldwide.
 He has developed expertise in engineering and management for Design, Construction, and Operation with regard to constructability, dependability, and sustainability.